yaoyi92/autoplex/README.md

 - Please ensure high coverage of the code based on the tests (you can test this with `coverage`).
 - Please use numpy docstrings (use an IDE and switch on this docstring type; you can check examples in our code base; the docstring should be useful for other people)
 - Please ensure that type hints are added for each variable, function, class, and method (this helps code readability, especially if someone else wants to build on your code).
-- Plesae write the code in a way that gives users the option to change parameters (this is mainly applicable, for example, fitting protocols/flows).
+- Please write the code in a way that gives users the option to change parameters (this is mainly applicable, for example, fitting protocols/flows).
 In other words, please avoid hardcoding settings or physical properties.
 Reasonable default values should be set, but the user needs to have the opportunity to modify them if they wish.

 # Formatting requirements
 - Variable names should be descriptive and should use snake case (`variable_name`, not `VariableName`).